Show 262: Listening Guide

 Erika Gray, 16, violin

-As a group, we have talked about how this movement is a love story, putting emphasis on the title “Intimate Letters,” One of my favorite sections, no doubt, is an especially intimate section between the 2 violins: the melody and octaves 8292390192_043cc7aa49_care beautifully crafter.
+As a group, we have talked about how this movement is a love story, putting emphasis on the title “Intimate Letters,” One of my favorite sections, no doubt, is an especially intimate section between the 2 violins: the melody and octaves are beautifully crafter.
 In a quartet rehearsal once, we came up with a very elaborate story – every time we rehearse this, we end up laughing at the story’s particular highlights.

 What helped us in learning this piece a lot was creating characters and playing with those emotions.
 Definitely getting intonation was difficult but not so that we couldn’t accomplish it.
 This piece has such a high level of intensity that performing is exhausting.
 We know we’ve done our job if we are breathless by that last note.